graphpql/graphpinator/docs/HelloWorld.md

 # Hello World

-In this section we define our simple schema and execute it.
+In this section we define our simple schema and execute simple request on it.

 ## First step - define our types